CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Comprehensive Analysis

-\textbf{Row\textcircled{ 1}:} When we only use MRPD (phase) and MSDFA (fractal dynamics), the model receives feedback on fine-grained periodicity and long-range temporal self-similarity, resulting in the poorest performance (NISQA-MOS = 2.302).
+\textbf{Row\textcircled{ 1}:} When we only use MRPD (phase) and MSDFA (fractal dynamics), the model receives feedback only on fine-grained periodicity and long-range temporal self-similarity, resulting in the poorest performance (NISQA-MOS = 2.32).
 However, a higher SI-SNR indicates that the generator can generate phase-consistent results without generating natural-sounding envelopes.

-\textbf{Row\textcircled{ 2} and \textcircled{ 3}:} MRLD (deterministic chaos) and MSDFA show an improved performance (NISQA-MOS = 3.588) as MRLD encourages realistic chaos, but without amplitude cues, the performance is lower.
-Using MRAD and MRPD in row \textcircled{ 3}, we obtain NISQA-MOS = 4.079 because we have both magnitude and phase cues.
+\textbf{Row\textcircled{ 2} and \textcircled{ 3}:} MRLD (deterministic chaos) and MSDFA show an improved performance (NISQA-MOS = 3.58) as MRLD encourages realistic chaos, but without amplitude cues, the performance is lower.
+Using MRAD and MRPD in row \textcircled{ 3}, we obtain NISQA-MOS = 4.07 because we have both magnitude and phase cues.
 MRAD enforces the correct amplitude distributions, and MRPD aligns the notorious phase relationships.
-These combinations also score significantly higher in LSD (1.1138) and PESQ (1.6179).
+These combinations also score significantly better in LSD (1.11) and PESQ (1.61).
 These results show us the efficacy of the MRAD and MRPD and make them ``indispensable" in our design choice.

-\textbf{Row\textcircled{ 4} and \textcircled{ 5}:} We use MRLD instead of MRPD along with MRAD.
-This combination performs on par with MRAD and MRPD, as both phase and Lyapunov exponents capture two different types of deterministic chaos.
-Once again, when we use both MRLD and MRPD along with MRAD, we get an increase in NISQA-MOS to 4.14 from 4.08, which confirms the necessity of MRLD in capturing deterministic chaos rather than MRPD.
+\textbf{Row\textcircled{ 4} and \textcircled{ 5}:} We use MRLD instead of MRPD along with MRAD in row \textcircled{ 4}.
+This performs on par with MRAD and MRPD, as both phase and Lyapunov exponents capture two different types of deterministic chaos.
+Once again, when we use both MRLD and MRPD along with MRAD, we get an increase in NISQA-MOS to 4.14 from 4.08, which confirms the necessity of MRLD in capturing deterministic chaos.

 \textbf{Row\textcircled{ 6}:} We give fractal analysis feedback to the generator by MSDFA along with MRLD, MRPD, and MRAD.
 These combined features provide strong cues to the generator, which results in significant boosts to NISQA-MOS from 4.14 to 4.29.
-Therefore, this set of combinations is used in our proposed NDSI-BWE architecture.
+Therefore, this set of combinations is used in our proposed CIS-BWE architecture.